erik78se/Tutorial-Build-a-quick-charm/tutorial-quick-charm-part-2.md

 * You will learn about subordinate charms.
 * You will learn how to implement hooks that triggers charms getting joined on specific interfaces.
 * You will learn about the interface; [juju-info].
+* How to perform a simple hook debug session with 'juju debug-hook'

 ## Preparation
 * You should have completed [Quick charm (part 1/2)](tutorial-quick-charm-part-1.md).